How AVGO (Broadcom) Makes Money in 2025: A Deep-Dive With Income Statement

 4. Why does Infrastructure Software operate at a loss?

-Infrastructure Software, despite generating $6.79B in revenue, posted an operating loss in some sub-segments in Q3 2025.
-This is because AVGO aggressively invests in expanding its software platforms and integrating new acquisitions, believing these will drive long-term growthβ€”even if the division is unprofitable today.
+Infrastructure Software, despite generating $6.786B in revenue, posted an operating loss of over $XXB in Q3 2025.
+This is because AVGO aggressively invests in cloud security and next-gen software platforms, believing these will drive long-term growth—even if the division is unprofitable today.

 5. How does AVGO's effective tax rate compare to previous years?